-As a pioneer in the field of sustainable energy storage, JenaBatteries is aware of its responsibility for the environment.
-JenaBatteries acknowledges the impact of its business activities on the environment and is committed to act in an environmentally conscious manner.
-The company is committed to preventive measures (e. g. giving preference to train travel over car travel) and the use of environmentally friendly technologies (e. g. avoiding emissions, reducing energy consumption).
-The replacement of classic battery metals with innovative materials contributes to the sustainable use of our natural resources, not only in Germany but worldwide.
+Pioneering in the field of sustainable energy storage, we care for the environment.
+We acknowledge the impact of our business activities on the environment and are committed to act environmentally friendly.
+The company is committed to preventive measures (e. g. prefer train travel over car travel) and the use of environmentally friendly technologies (e. g. avoid emissions, save energy).
+Replacing battery metals by innovative sustainable non-metallic materials contributes to saving our natural resources.

-JenaBatteries only promises what the company can deliver.
-Transparency regarding product features, electrical parameters and quality standards are of great importance.
-JenaBatteries enjoys the unrestricted trust of its partners and regards all promises as an obligation.
-The company considers fairness in cooperation with business partners to be a condition for mutual success.
-The reliable work of our employees enables projects to be completed quickly and contributes to a successful energy transition.
+We only promise what we can deliver.
+We consider transparency regarding our product features, electrical parameters and quality standards of highest importance.
+JenaBatteries strives to earn the unrestricted trust of its partners and regards all promises as an obligation.
+The company considers fairness in business partner relations to be the basis for mutual success.
+Our reliable employees accomplish projects efficient and in time, thus making their contribution to a successful conversion of the energy system.

-JenaBatteries is strongly committed to equal employment opportunities and compliance with all applicable laws that prohibit discrimination in the workplace, especially discrimination based on age, race, colour, gender, sexual orientation, gender identity, national origin, religion or disability.
-This philosophy applies to all employment decisions, including hiring, training, job rotations, promotions, compensation practices, benefits, disciplinary action and termination.
-JenaBatteries strives for gender balance at all personnel levels and ensures that the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers are applied.
+We are strongly committed to equal employment opportunities and compliance with all applicable laws that prohibit discrimination in the workplace, especially discrimination based on age, race, colour, gender, sexual orientation, gender identity, national origin, religion or disability.
+This applies to all actions, including hiring, training, job rotations, promotions, compensation, benefits, disciplinary action and termination.
+We strive for gender equality at all job levels and make sure we abide by the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
 JenaBatteries prohibits sexual harassment and other forms of harassment in the workplace.
-At JenaBatteries, we promote a diverse and inclusive workplace where all employees treat each other with respect and dignity.
+At JenaBatteries, we promote a diverse and inclusive workplace where we treat each other with respect and dignity.

 Ethical business conduct

-JenaBatteries applies the highest standards of integrity in all business activities.
-The standards of fair business activities, fair advertising and fair competition are acknowledged.
+JenaBatteries follows the highest standards of integrity in all business areas, including fair business, fair advertising and fair competition.
 The company applies the relevant anti-corruption and anti-trust laws.
-Its employees and suppliers are prohibited from all forms of bribery, corruption, extortion and embezzlement.
-Only gifts that are customary in business and ethically unobjectionable are permitted.
-JenaBatteries respects human rights and accepts the United Nations Universal Declaration of Human Rights.
-The company's technology helps avoid complicity in human rights violations, such as those that occur when traditional battery metals are mined.
+All forms of bribery, corruption, extortion and embezzlement are prohibited.
+Only gifts customary in business and ethically unobjectionable are permitted.
+At JenaBatteries, we respect human rights and accept the United Nations Universal Declaration of Human Rights.
+Our metal-free battery technology fosters the prevention of human rights violations as mining under critical circumstances is not required.

-JenaBatteries develops products exclusively for civil purposes; the company does not cater for military uses or military markets.
+We develop our products exclusively for civil purpose; the company does not produce for military use or military markets.

-We collaborate with independent, reliable strategic partners, Wirthwein AG and the Ranft Group.
+We cooperate with two strong, independent strategic partners, Wirthwein AG and Ranft Group.